Dolce and Gabbana Light Blue Sun Pour Homme is a limited edition released in 2019 and a flanker of the original Light Blue from 2007.

 The clear glass bottle designs have always been my favorite ones in the Light Blue series.
 So is the case with the 2019 limited edition.

-The information of the perfume is printed on the bottle in white letters with a trendy format, and you will find the laser-printed information about the batch code, size, and concentration on the bottom of the bottle.
+The information about the perfume is printed on the bottle in white letters with a trendy format, and you will find the laser-printed information about the batch code, size, and concentration on the bottom of the bottle.

-One thing I never liked about the Light Blue series was the cheap and plastic caps that hide gold-painted atomizers.
+One thing I never liked about the Light Blue series was the cheap plastic caps that hide gold-painted atomizers.
 Well, I guess that’s life, and you get what you pay for.

 The star of the show here is the amazing-looking blue box that, unlike many other perfume boxes, hints at what are you getting inside.

-This review is based on the tester bottle, but I have seen how does the box looks like firsthand.
+This review is based on the tester bottle, but I have seen how does the box look like firsthand.
 The artistic design with the holographic sun and the lemon fruits around it is something you have to see for yourself.